 - Paying Extra For An Early Check-In or Late Check-Out.
 If you’re staying at an AirBNB, you’re in luck.
 Most hosts will stretch your check-in and out times as long as you tell them in advance, tip them, and offer a great review!
 Also, hotels in Las Vegas may allow you to check-in early or check out later for an additional fee.
 Then you can just keep your bags in the room.
 Just ask the front desk if that’s an option.

-It can be tempting just to leave your bags in your rental car or haul them with you at night, but truth be told, it’s not wise.
+It can be tempting just to leave your bags in your rental car or haul them with you at night, but truth be told, it’s not a wise thing to do.
 The possibility of getting your bags stolen is very real, even though Las Vegas is a reasonably safe city.

-In any major city, crime happens on a regular basis.
-If you are lugging around a bunch of bags, you can become a target.
+In any major city, crime happens regularly.
+You can become a target if you are lugging around a bunch of bags.
 People have been robbed of their luggage before.
 Thieves have taken bags out of cars before.
-They also have rummaged through pockets while tourists were busy looking at attractions.
+They have also rummaged through pockets (pickpocket) while tourists were busy looking at attractions.

 Choosing A Legitimate Las Vegas Baggage Service